ikawrakow/ik_llama.cpp/github-data/discussions/223 - Recent performance testing with DeepSeek R1.md

 Edit: Fixed image link to show PP instead of TG graph

-> 👤 **bitbottrap** replied the **2025-02-23** at **02:49:14**:<br>
+> 👤 **bitbottrap** replied on **2025-02-23** at **02:49:14**
+>
 > I'm primarily motivated by DeepSeek R1/V3 improvements right now.
 Being that the model is so large and the most value would probably be pushing limits of context tests take a while.
 I use this system during the day so I definitely can't afford to create such detailed graphs regularly.
 But if there were a smaller number of runs, say up to 30ish that's reasonable to run overnight by request.

+> 👤 **saood06** replied on **2025-02-23** at **04:59:50**
 >
-> 👤 **saood06** replied the **2025-02-23** at **04:59:50**:<br>
 > >Being that the model is so large and the most value would probably be pushing limits of context tests take a while.
 >
 > I understand my system is far weaker than yours (the highest PP I've seen is 11), and I've done overnight benchmarks so I do appreciate you doing this.
-I just created #225 for an easy to use but thorough benchmark, that will output nice graphs.
+I just created [#225](https://github.com/ikawrakow/ik_llama.cpp/issues/225) for an easy to use but thorough benchmark, that will output nice graphs.
 >
 > >But if there were a smaller number of runs, say up to 30ish that's reasonable to run overnight by request.
 >